1986 | ISO/IEC 8879 (*SGML*) publication |

-Features not in the XML profile
+SGML features not in XML

 Markup minimization